Updated April 26, 2023

 - Zoho Reports

-- Google charts
+- Google Charts

 - Qlik View

-- Adaptive discovery
+- Adaptive Discovery

 - Watson Analytics

-- High charts
+- High Charts

 1. Tableau: They are often regarded as a powerful business intelligence tool.
-It allows us to handle extensive and huge data sets that are used in fields like artificial intelligence, machine learning, business intelligence and they have a customer link around many IT organizations due to their simplicity in solving the data problems.
+It allows us to handle extensive and huge data sets used in fields like artificial intelligence, machine learning, business intelligence, and a customer link around many IT organizations due to their simplicity in solving data problems.
 Tableau helps in importing all sizes of data and managing metadata.
 The data are pulled from various sources on different platforms.
 And these data are connected via tableau desktop.
 These data are published to the tableau server.
-The tableau reader helps the user in reading and viewing the file.
+The tableau reader helps the user in reading and view the file.
 Tableau has a huge number of data connectors and offers a large community of users.

 3. Sisence: It is an open-source licensed business intelligence software that makes data very easy to act as a self-service.
-Sisence makes data very interactive and connects to the different data sources which are put into a repository for easy access from the dashboards.
+Sisence makes data very interactive and connects to the different data sources, which are put into a repository for easy access from the dashboards.
 This real-time data visualization provides ready insights into a particular organization.
-They have simple user-friendly drag and drop with good interactive graphics, charts, and visualizations.
+They have simple, user-friendly drag-and-drop with good interactive graphics, charts, and visualizations.
 Sisense was chosen for its easy setup and good data exporting range.